JohiChawala/JohiChawala/README.md

-# Hi there! 👋 I'm Johi Chawala
+# Hi there! 👋 I'm Johi Chawla

 I'm an undergraduate student at IBA Sukkur, pursuing a Bachelor's in Computer Science (Batch 25).
 I'm passionate about technology and have a diverse set of skills.